 Life in the Cage

-Similar to chickens kept confined in battery cages [link to battery cage issue page], rabbits bred for their flesh are afforded a space that is only slightly bigger than an A4 piece of paper.
+Similar to chickens kept confined in battery cages, rabbits bred for their flesh are afforded the space of an iPad.
 These cages contain no form of stimulation and no access to outside.
 The cages are also of insufficient height.
 As rabbits require 70cm per hop, jumping is impossible within the barren cages provided.

 Cages are often constructed with wire mesh flooring which restricts thermoregulation and causes foot and hock injuries as well as pododermatitis (an inflammation to the feet primarily caused by infection or disease).